PROCELLARIIDAE (73 species)

 Breeds Hawaiian Is (14,000 inds e to Oahu and Molokai; most Laysan 1500-2000 prs and Lisianski

-generally near breeding locations, although absent Nov during non-breeding season Marquesas and Tuamotu Is (Pym) and Hawaiian Is breeders winter to the s and e (Pyle and Pyle 2009, but extending west to Mariana Is (rare, Reichel and Glass 1991), Wake I, Caroline Is (Kosrae, Pyle and Engbring 1985), southwest to Solomon Is (incl Green Is and Nuguria Tarburton 2006; off Feni Is Aug Shirihai 2008), Fiji 2 recs, including May 2009, Pym and Hadoram 2009), Tuvalu
+generally near breeding locations, although absent Nov during non-breeding season Marquesas and Tuamotu Is (Pym) and Hawaiian Is breeders winter to the s and e (Pyle and Pyle 2009, but extending west to Mariana Is (rare, Reichel and Glass 1991, Wiles 2005), Wake I (Wiles 2005), Caroline Is (Kosrae, Pyle and Engbring 1985, Hayes et al 2016), southwest to Solomon Is (incl Green Is and Nuguria Tarburton 2006; off Feni Is Aug Shirihai 2008), Fiji 2 recs, including May 2009, Pym and Hadoram 2009), Tuvalu

 (Watling 2001), Kermadec Is (Nov 1989 Curtis, Veitch et al 2004) and ne to Mexico and C. America.
 Cas NZ (Feb 1976 NI), Jul Ogasawara